-The present document has benefited from contributions received from the following functional commissions and expert bodies of the Economic and Social Council: Commission on Crime Prevention and Criminal Justice; Commission on Narcotic Drugs; Commission on Science and Technology for Development; Commission on the Status of Women; Committee for Development Policy; Committee of Experts on Public Administration; United Nations Forum on Forests; United Nations Group of Experts on Geographical Names; and Statistical Commission; the following regional commissions: Economic Commission for Europe; Economic Commission for Latin America and the Caribbean; and Economic and Social Commission for Asia and the Pacific; the following United Nations intergovernmental and related bodies: Committee on Economic, Social and Cultural Rights; Committee on Migrant Workers; Committee on the Elimination of Discrimination Against Women; Committee on the Rights of Persons with Disabilities; Committee on the Rights of the Child; Committee on World Food Security; Convention on Biological Diversity; Convention on International Trade in Endangered Species of Wild Flora and Fauna; Human Rights Council; Inter-American Development Bank; International Labour Organization; International Organization for Migration; International Renewable Energy Agency; International Standards of Accounting and Reporting; International Telecommunication Union Administrative Council; International Treaty on Plant Genetic Resources for Food and Agriculture; Office of the United Nations High Commissioner for Human Rights; United Nations Capital Development Fund; United Nations Convention to Combat Desertification; United Nations Educational, Scientific and Cultural Organization (UNESCO); UN-Habitat; UNESCO Sustainable Development Goal Education 2030 Steering Committee; UNESCO World Heritage Centre; United Nations Environment Assembly; Food and Agricultural Organization of the United Nations and its technical and intergovernmental bodies; United Nations Group on the Information Society; United Nations Population Fund; United Nations System Staff College; United Nations University; United Nations Volunteers; Vienna Convention for the Protection of the Ozone Layer and the Montreal Protocol on Substances that Deplete the Ozone Laver; World Health Organization Framework Convention on Tobacco Control; World Intellectual Property Organization; World Meteorological Organization; World Summit on the Information Society Forum; and World Tourism Organization; and the following other intergovernmental bodies: 10-Year Framework of Programmes on Sustainable Consumption and Production; Global Forum on Migration and Development; Global Partnership for Effective Development Cooperation; Intergovernmental Platform on Biodiversity and Ecosystem Services; and Steering Committee of the Partnership on Measuring ICT for Development.
+2 The present document has benefited from contributions received from: (a) functional commissions and expert bodies of the Economic and Social Council: Commission on Crime Prevention and Criminal Justice, Commission on Narcotic Drugs, Commission on Science and Technology for Development, Commission on the Status of Women, Committee for Development Policy, Committee of Experts on Public Administration, United Nations Forum on Forests, United Nations Group of Experts on Geographical Names and Statistical Commission; (b) regional commissions: Economic Commission for Europe, Economic Commission for Latin America and the Caribbean and Economic and Social Commission for Asia and the Pacific; (c) United Nations intergovernmental and related bodies: Committee on Economic, Social and Cultural Rights, Committee on Migrant Workers, Committee on the Elimination of Discrimination Against Women, Committee on the Rights of Persons with Disabilities, Committee on the Rights of the Child, Committee on World Food Security, Convention on Biological Diversity, Convention on International Trade in Endangered Species of Wild Flora and Fauna, Human Rights Council, Inter-American Development Bank, International Labour Organization, International Organization for Migration, International Renewable Energy Agency, International Standards of Accounting and Reporting, International Telecommunication Union Administrative Council, International Treaty on Plant Genetic Resources for Food and Agriculture, Office of the United Nations High Commissioner for Human Rights, United Nations Capital Development Fund, United Nations Convention to Combat Desertification, United Nations Educational, Scientific and Cultural Organization (UNESCO), United Nations Human Settlements Programme (UN-Habitat), UNESCO Sustainable Development Goal-Education 2030 Steering Committee, UNESCO World Heritage Centre, United Nations Environment Assembly, Food and Agricultural Organization of the United Nations and its technical and intergovernmental bodies, United Nations Group on the Information Society, United Nations Population Fund, United Nations System Staff College, United Nations University, United Nations Volunteers, Vienna Convention for the Protection of the Ozone Layer and the Montreal Protocol on Substances that Deplete the Ozone Layer, World Health Organization Framework Convention on Tobacco Control, World Intellectual Property Organization, World Meteorological Organization, World Summit on the Information Society Forum and World Tourism Organization; and (d) other intergovernmental bodies: 10-Year Framework of Programmes on Sustainable Consumption and Production Pattern, Global Forum on Migration and Development, Global Partnership for Effective Development Cooperation, Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services and Steering Committee of the Partnership on Measuring Information and Communication Technology for Development.

 3 See https://sustainabledevelopment.un.org/inputs/.